diagrid-labs/dapr-zero-trust/README.md

 ![Pizza Store](imgs/pizza-store.png)

-Make a few orders and inspect the [Conductor dashboard](https://conductor.diagrid.io/) to see insights about the distributed application.
+Make a few orders and use the [Conductor dashboard](https://conductor.diagrid.io/) to inspect the metrics charts and get insights on the distributed application.

 ## Building from source / changing the services

 The application services are written using Java + Spring Boot.
 These services use the Dapr Java SDK to interact with the Dapr [PubSub](https://docs.dapr.io/getting-started/quickstarts/pubsub-quickstart/) and [Statestore](https://docs.dapr.io/getting-started/quickstarts/statemanagement-quickstart/) APIs.

 To run the services locally you can use the [Testcontainer](https://testcontainaers.com) integration already included in the projects.

 For example you can start a local version of the `pizza-store` service by running the following command inside the `pizza-store/` directory (this requires having Java and [Maven](https://maven.apache.org/) installed locally):